NavUWB/SAFinalProj/README.md

 # SAFinalProj

+# Requirements

+Visual Studio 2017 with ASP.net 2.0.1; the very newest update.
+Available via your Microsoft Dreamspark account.

-This project is begun as a simple .NET Core MVC Web Application, with authorization locallty for single users selected - same as can be started from VS 2017 on your desktop.
+This project is begun as a simple .NET Core MVC Web Application, with authorization locally for single users selected - same as can be started from VS 2017 on your desktop.
 We will be modifying it to suit our use as an MVC web application with a basic sensor hub for pulling in data from sensors for eventual serving to end users.